PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 If any of the above field values have changed, it is necessary to cancel the flight plan and submit a new one.

 Note 1: The CHG message is not primarily intended to change EOBD and EOBT data.
 The CHG message enables the change of EOBT data in case when other FPL data are simultaneously changed.
-The CHG message enables the change of EOBD data in case when data of flight is shifted over midnight and thus the date of flight is changed.
+The CHG message enables the change of EOBD data in case when the EOBT data of flight is shifted over midnight and thus the date of flight is changed.

 It is not possible to change the “EOBT” adduced in the flight plan to an earlier time by means of a “DLA” message.